NicolaiXD/NicolaiXD/README.md

 <h1 align="center">Hi 👋, I'm Nicolai</h1>
 <h3 align="center">A Computer Science student from the Philippines.</h3>

-- 🔭 I’m currently working on **University of the Philippines Manila**
+- 🔭 I’m currently working on **University of the Philippines Manila - Information Management Service ⭕**

-- 🌱 I’m currently learning **Machine Learning and previously studied Natural Language Processing.**
+- 🌱 I’m currently learning **Natural Language Processing and Emphatic Computing as a 4th Year College Student ✌😗.**

 - 📫 How to reach me **lenar.guzman.7@gmail.com**